apache/cordova-docs/www/_posts/2023-07-10-cordova-ios-7.0.0.md

 * **Support Apple Cloud Distribution Signing**

+    Apple Cloud Distribution Signing allows using AppStore Connect API keys to automatically manage the distribution signing certificate and provisioning profiles.
+With Cordova-iOS 7.0.0, you can specify AppStore Connect API credentials in build.json or as command-line parameters to the cordova tool.

+    These options are `authenticationKeyPath`, `authenticationKeyID`, and `authenticationKeyIssuerID`, and they work in combination with the existing `automaticProvisioning` option.

 * **Enable Mac Catalyst Support**

     Apps built with Cordova-iOS can now target macOS using the Catalyst runtime.
 This can be enabled by checking the "macOS - Catalyst" checkbox in the Xcode project settings and then building for the macOS target in Xcode.